-Thanksgiving day in the United States is quickly approaching and I want to share some ideas for a farm-to-table Thanksgiving dinner while you still have time to put it together.
+Thanksgiving day in the United States is quickly approaching and I want to share some ideas for a farm-to-table Thanksgiving dinner while you still have time to plan it.

-Keep reading and I’ll explain how your family can have a farm-to-table Thanksgiving, and some themed ideas to go with it!
+Keep reading and I’ll explain how your family can host a farm-to-table Thanksgiving, and some themed ideas to go with it!

 This doesn’t need to be “all or nothing”.
 If it’s not possible or practical to source your entire meal directly from local farms, that’s OK.
 Just pick a few things for this year.